Ferry Operators

 What’s Actually Included in Deluxe Class

-Beyond the hot meal, Deluxe passengers get priority boarding after Royal class, dedicated upper deck restrooms (cleaner, less crowded), and complimentary water bottles.
-The entertainment screens are positioned better from upper deck angles too — each vessel features 42" TVs in main cabins and 19" TVs on upper decks.
+Deluxe passengers get priority boarding after Royal class, dedicated upper deck restrooms (cleaner, less crowded), and better-positioned entertainment screens — each vessel features 42" TVs in main cabins and 19" TVs on upper decks.
+No meals are included in Deluxe — that’s Royal class only.
+But the upper deck location and fewer fellow passengers make it a calmer experience overall.

-Makruzz Royal Class: Premium Cabin Experience Worth ₹3,500?
+Makruzz Royal Class: Premium Cabin Experience Worth Rs 3,150?

-Royal class books you into an exclusive 8-seat private cabin with pushback recliners and gourmet meal service for ₹3,500-3,600.
-For a 90-minute journey, you’re essentially paying ₹40 per minute for luxury — but hear me out on when it makes sense.
+Royal class books you into an exclusive 8-seat private cabin with pushback recliners and complimentary food for Rs 2,940-3,150.
+For a 90-minute journey, you’re essentially paying Rs 33-35 per minute for luxury — but hear me out on when it makes sense.

 The cabin sits at the vessel’s prime location — forward upper deck with the best stability and views.
 Those eight pushback seats?
 They’re leather recliners with leg rests, more like first-class airline seats than ferry furniture.
 The cabin stays quieter since you’re isolated from the main passenger areas.

 Here’s my take: Royal class makes sense for special occasions (anniversaries, proposals), elderly travelers who need maximum comfort, or business travelers who can expense it.
 For a regular holiday?
-That extra ₹1,000 over Deluxe buys you exclusivity more than proportional comfort gains.
+That extra Rs 760-850 over Deluxe buys you exclusivity more than proportional comfort gains.

 The private cabin does offer one hidden advantage — privacy for families with infants.
 If you’re traveling with a baby and worried about disturbing others, Royal class gives you space to manage without stress.

 MV Makruzz Gold takes the crown as the most spacious vessel with 333 total seats — 262 Premium, 63 Deluxe, and 8 Royal.
-Built in 1996 at Singapore’s Damen Shipyard, she’s older but meticulously maintained.
+Built in 1996 at Singapore’s Damen Shipyard, she’s older but meticulously maintained — you wouldn’t guess the age once inside.

-MV Makruzz Pearl is the oddball — Premium class only with 250 seats in a single-deck configuration.
+MV Makruzz Pearl is Premium class only with 250 seats in a single-deck configuration.
 Built in 1998 at Australia’s Austal Shipyard, Pearl feels more like an aircraft inside.
 She exclusively runs the Port Blair→Neil→Havelock circuit, not the direct routes.
+Pearl and Gold are both newer additions and feel well-maintained inside.

-The original MV Makruzz (built 2002 at Damen Shipyard Singapore) offers the most balanced configuration — 280 total seats with all three classes available.
-She handles the 6:00 AM early bird from Port Blair.
+The original MV Makruzz (built 2002 at Damen Shipyard Singapore) is the oldest in the fleet — it shows a bit more age than Gold or Pearl, but the maintenance is solid and everything works as it should.
+She offers the most balanced configuration — 280 total seats with all three classes available, handling the 6:00 AM early bird from Port Blair.

 Entertainment systems run throughout the journey — overhead screens play Bollywood movies, though most passengers spend the 90 minutes enjoying sea views or napping.
 CCTV monitoring and trained crew ensure passenger safety across all decks.